How Much Is an Electrical Business Worth (2026)

 What Kills Valuation

 Customer concentration (one client = 40%+ revenue), high owner dependency (owner is the main technician), poor record-keeping, and unresolved compliance issues each reduce multiples by 0.5–1.5x.
 Conversely, documented systems, strong management bench, and clean financials add 0.5–1x.
+See also: how much is a roofing company worth.

 What This Means for You

 Know your EBITDA and sector mix before exploring a sale.
 If you’re generating $600K EBITDA but 70% comes from residential service calls with thin margins, expect 3.5x–4x offers.
 If you’ve built $600K EBITDA with 35% data center work and 40% recurring contracts, buyers will compete at 6.5x–7x.
-Document your numbers cleanly and build customer diversity now—not later.
+Document your numbers cleanly and build customer diversity now, not later.
 Firms like CT Acquisitions can help you benchmark your business against market comps and connect you with qualified buyers who understand electrical sector dynamics.

 FAQ